derhass/glx_hook/README.md

 This can be helpful in situations where you experience stuttering in a GL application.
 Preferably, you should use `GH_LATENCY=1` to not degrade performance too much.

+Some GL drivers may use busy waiting when waiting for the sync objects, resulting in maxing out one CPU core for nothing.
+If this is an issue, you can try setting `GH_LATENCY_WAIT_USECS` to some value > 0.
+This will disbale waiting for the completion of the sync object directly and instead use a loop to query the completion status, and add a sleep cycle for that many microseconds wheever the sync object was found not completed.
+Useful values should be in the range of 100 to 2000 usecs, but even setting it to 1 may have some effect.

 #### Buffer Swap Omission

 Set `GH_SWAPBUFFERS=$n` to only execute every `$n`-th buffer swap.
 This might be